-Before you can start using the Carrier Connect API, you need a client, a user and a password.
+Before you can start using the API, you need a user and a password.
+See Authentication for more details.

-If you like to implement against the CarrierSelect-API from S/4Hana or SAP ERP 6.0 you have to generate one or more Enterprise services.
+To use the CarrierSelect-API from S/4Hana or SAP ERP 6.0 you need to generate one or more Enterprise Services.
 You have to generate an Enterprise Services for each WSDL you like to use.

 First create a package from SE80.
 Then right click on the package choose Create -> Enterprise Services.